YW-Ma/SpaceResection/README.md

 x0(mm)
 y0(mm)

-Additionally, a *.m file is also available.
+Additionally, a MATLAB Program is available as a test.
+Notice: elements of exterior orientation is coordinate to the Chinese standard(Phi,Omega,Kappa), NOT WESTERN STANDARD(Omega,Phi,Kappa)!!!